 I also spend a good amount of time helping scope out new projects, evaluating client requests for enhancements, and performing iterative quality assurance testing.
 Outside of project-specific responsibilities, I focus on internal process improvement.
 Our team is very receptive to new ideas and ways we can work more efficiently.

-Lunch is flexible; while it can sometimes be hard to step away, I usually take a break from screen time and go for a stroll.
+Lunch is flexible.
+While it can be hard to step away sometimes, I usually take a break from screen time and go for a stroll.

 What skills/technologies help you succeed?